jorgschonau/SaddestSentence/README.md

 # SaddestSentence

-This is a continuation of my first attempt at sentiment analysis (you'll find it [here](https://github.com/jorgschonau/finalproject) ), which was also my final project for Ubiqum Code Academy.
+This is a continuation of my first attempt at sentiment analysis (you'll find it [here](https://github.com/jorgschonau/finalproject)), which was my final project for Ubiqum Code Academy.

 The purpose of this project is to analyse a number of books on a sentence level and to identify the happiest, angriest, most positive, and of course also the saddest sentence (latter often turn out to be the most interesting ones ...).